Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Optimal Handover Strategy

-For the case of constant serving times, which arises when $T_{\min}=T_{\max}$, then we have $\mathsf{H}_{\rm MSC} = \mathsf{H}^*$.
-Therefore, this series of simplifications shows how the general optimal handover strategy based on the persistent capacity relates to the existing handover strategies in the literature.
+For the case of constant serving times, which arises when $T_{\min}=T_{\max}$, then we have $\mathsf{H}_{\rm MSC} = \mathsf{H}^{\star}$. { Moreover, they may be approximately equal when capacity is insensitive to serving time due to slowly varying satellite path losses. } Therefore, this series of simplifications shows how the general optimal handover strategy based on the persistent capacity relates to the existing handover strategies in the literature.
 This highlights the cases in which each of the previously proposed strategies are optimal, depending on the assumptions or requirements of the handover.